 - Only suture a wound if you’ve had considerable experience

 This is where Primal Survivor differs from a lot of other prepping websites.
 While we believe in learning as many skills as possible, we don’t believe that 100% self-sufficiency is possible.
 It takes a village!

-Unless you are really prepared to put in the time it takes to learn suturing, consider alternatives for emergencies – like finding out if you have a doctor (nurse, medical student, vet…) in your community whom you could turn to in times of crisis.
+Unless you are prepared to put in the time it takes to learn to suture, consider alternatives for emergencies – like finding out if you have a doctor (nurse, medical student, vet…) in your community whom you could turn to in times of crisis.

 The downside is that these alternatives are generally only suitable for superficial wounds.
 In deep wounds, a “void” may occur below the skin surface and result in problems like hematoma, inversion, infection, or dehiscence.

-Sometimes butterfly bandages are even used on top of subcuticular sutures (sutures underneath the dermis of the skin).
+Sometimes butterfly bandages are even used on top of subcuticular sutures (sutures underneath the skin’s dermis).
 They are sometimes applied after sutures have been removed too.

-Read how to use butterfly bandages, including how to make your own out of medical tape or even duct tape.
+Read how to use butterfly bandages, including making your own out of medical tape or even duct tape.